Get free access to

 Starting from January 1, 2023, domestic taxable persons who perform exclusively exempted activities such as financial, insurance services, delivery and rental of real estate are allowed to voluntarily decide whether to register for VAT purposes after the turnover threshold has been reached.

 In case of intra-community acquisition of goods from another EU-Member state, the taxable person not registered for VAT has to register for VAT before the value of those transactions cumulative exceeds EUR 14,000 in calendar year.

 A taxable person (not registered as a VAT payer) has to register and pay output VAT or to report the supply of service in EC Sales List if the place of delivery for that service is:

 VAT registration is mandatory for foreign taxable persons without registered office or fixed establishment in Slovakia before it carries out activity which is subject to VAT in Slovakia and „reverse charge” mechanism is not applied.
-A foreign taxable person that makes long-distance sales (mail order business) in Slovakia to any person that is not registered for VAT in Slovakia has to register for VAT in Slovakia before the total value of the goods / supplies reaches EUR 35,000 in a calendar year.

 Several taxable persons who have their seat, place of business or fixed establishment within the territory of the Slovak Republic and are connected financially, economically and organizationally, may be deemed as a single taxable person.

-There is no net worth tax in Slovakia.
+Net worth tax – There is no net worth tax in Slovakia.

 This tax consists of land tax, building tax and apartment tax.
 The general rate of the land tax is 0.25% of the value.
 The general rate of the building tax and the apartment tax is EUR 0.033 per m2.
 The municipalities may increase or decrease these rates in accordance with local conditions.